 The final step is ordering your thesis.
 Complete the form below as instructed.

-The PSU repository, Digital Commons @ Plymouth State University, is where scholarly and artistic works of the faculty and students are collected.
+The PSU repository, Summit Institutional Repository @ PSU, is where scholarly and artistic works of the faculty and students are collected.
 Theses and dissertations are included in the repository, but are accessible only on campus unless the author grants permission to make their thesis or dissertation openly available online.

 Some of the benefits of making work openly available are: